cs1302uga/cs1302-ce15/README.md

 ### Exercise Steps

+Some of the steps below are similar to the steps in the previous exercise.
+You are expected to start from scratch at this checkpoint with the starter code provided by this exercise.

 1. Examine the generic static `checkNull` method in the `cs1302.Utility` class.
 Yes, this is what the code at the end of the first checkpoint in the previous exercise should have looked like.